 The 2017 All-SAC first team honoree posted a season-best 45.5 yards per punt at Limestone.
 In TC's 31-30 double-overtime win at Newberry, Cantrell averaged 43.1 yards on his eight punts with all eight of his kicks inside the 20-yard line.
 He was named D2Football.com National Special Teams Player of the Week and the SAC Special Teams Player of the Week.

-He leaves Tusculum as its all-time leader with 241 punts and 9,504 punting yards and is fourth with his 39.44 career punting average.
-His 63 career punts inside the 20-yard line are the second-most in school history, just six shy of the all-time mark held by former TC All-American John Gregory from 2006-2009.
+He leaves Tusculum as its all-time leader with his 241 punts and 9,504 punting yards and is fourth with his 39.44 career punting average.
+His 70 career punts inside the 20-yard line are also the most in school history.

 O'Grady, a senior from Orlando, Florida, has shined as Tusculum starting long-snapper for the past four seasons.
 The 2017 All-SAC first team long-snapper started in all 10 games this season, handling all of the snapping duties on special teams.